 As a visual artist, your predominant mode of expression is through visuals.
 But behind every great visual are tales, mysteries, and intentions, which have to be laid out in words.
-Therefore, we have created a comprehensive writing guide for all visual artists, including photographers.
+Thus, we have created a comprehensive writing guide for all visual artists, including photographers.
 We sincerely hope that this article serves to help and inspire you.

 Social Media is Like an Writing Water